 Find Free Blank Sheet Music

 Now that you have some ideas swirling around in your head, check out these free resources online for printing blank staff paper.
-Here are some of the best:
+Here are some of the best resources to print online sheet music:

-This website allows you to print any kind of blank sheet music for free.
+This website allows you to print any kind of blank music sheet maker online for free.
 No matter what instrument you’re writing for, you can find pre-designed sheet music for it here.
 They offer blank pages set up for piano and keyboard (grand staff), blank guitar tab, bass clef, blank mandolin sheet music, and even sheet music set-up for choir.

 Check out Apps & Programs for Writing Music

 Forget pen and paper!
 Technology has changed the way we do almost everything, and writing music is no exception.
 Today, there are hundreds of modern applications and programs that can get you started composing on your laptop, desktop, tablet, or smartphone.
 They range in price from free to several hundred dollars.
-Here are some of the best ways to create digital sheet music:
+Here are some of the best ways to create digital sheet music and to find a valuable sheet music writer:

 If you’re looking for an online sheet music maker, look no further than Musink.
 This easy-to-use music composition software makes writing your next masterpiece a breeze.
 All you do is add the individual notes to the staff, and the program will do the rest for you.
 Before you know it, you’ll have a print-ready PDF to share with all your friends and family.